kirawest/Industrial-Case-Study-MopoProject/README.md

 1. Click on the link, or go to your remote online to create a **PULL REQUEST** to the shared repo.

+1. Someone else should review the Pull Request before merging it.

 # TODO Running the Workflow